ngiesa/icdep/README.md

+## Predicting postoperative delirium assessed by the Nursing Screening Delirium Scale in the recovery room: A retrospective study using a machine learning approach

-## This GitHub repository includes the following files:
+### This GitHub repository includes the following files:

 |py file|description|
 |--|--|